elifleaf/intro-scientific-ml/README.md

 # TAM 598 - Engineering and Scientific Applications of Deep Learning

-Welcome to the class website for TAM 598 Special Topics -- Engineering and Scientific Applications of Deep Learning.
+Welcome to the class website.
 Here you will find all course related information, and links to all course-related content.

 ## Credit and Acknowledgements